 - Our Distance Learning Plan will apply when a given grade level, a division (elementary, middle or high school) or the entire school cannot meet on campus for instruction and students must stay home.
 This would likely happen due to one or more positive cases within the school, or government direction.

-- Our Shared Learning Plan will apply when an individual student needs to be away from school temporarily due to self-isolation or quarantine, but is well enough to learn from home.
+- Our Shared Learning Plan will apply when school is open for instruction on campus, but an individual student needs to be away from school temporarily due to self-isolation, quarantine, or health concerns, but is well enough to learn from home.

 See the detailed plans below.

 ICSB's Distance Learning Plan describes how we will ensure that learning continues if we cannot meet at school and students must stay home.
 In March of 2020, we had to essentially create an emergency learning plan.
 For 2020-2021, we have had more time to prepare for the possibility of distance learning, and we have combined the valuable lessons we learned with best practices to create a more sustainable distance learning approach.
 Parents and students will note several differences in this new plan.
 We believe quality learning can happen at a distance, we have powerful digital tools, and we will diligently work to provide an engaging learning experience.